christopherlindberg1/AnimalMotel/README.md

 ## Built with
 * C#
-* Winforms - Creating the GUI and events.
+* Winforms - Creating the GUI